molstar/VSCoding-Sequence/README.md

 ![Local folder usage gif](img/local_folder.gif)

-Right-click on the folder in the file explorer and select `Launch Protein Viewer from Folder`
+Right-click on the folder in the file explorer and select `Launch Protein Viewer from Folder`.

 ## ⚙️ Usage